 Preliminary findings published with Oxford University's Oxford Martin School Working Paper series.

 FOREIGN DIRECT INVESTMENT

 Writings on foreign direct investment published with Columbia University, UNCTAD, and others.

-Book chapter for Columbia University's International Investment Yearbook 2015 (Oxford University Press): Using a Bayesian VAR with time-varying parameters and a detailed discussion of FDI national account statistics (here).
+Book chapters for Columbia University's International Investment Yearbook 2019 on emerging China-USA rivalry (here) & 2015 (Oxford University Press) using a Bayesian VAR (here).

 Published with UNCTAD's Transnational Corporation Journal, here.

 Using basic network theory, in application to regional integration, here - published with African Development Review.